gbrunner/adv-programming-for-gis-and-rs/Week 2/README.md

 ## Homework
 1. Please complete the classwork and submit it as Assignment 2.
-2. Watch this video: https://www.youtube.com/watch?v=0LfJrk2_VRg.
+2. Watch these two videos: [Publishing](https://www.youtube.com/watch?v=4AzOodYTHs4) and [Automating your WebGIS](https://www.youtube.com/watch?v=0LfJrk2_VRg).
 This video will mostly recap what we've been doing in Week 1 and 2 and give some perspective on other things that you can do with Python.